Python-PyQt/PyQt6-Docs/descriptions/QtDesigner/QDesignerMemberSheetExtension-c.rst

 .. sip:class-description::
     :status: todo
     :brief: Allows you to manipulate a widget's member functions which is displayed when configuring connections using Qt Designer's mode for editing signals and slots
-    :digest: 3818d1b99894a307bffab8109482a041
+    :digest: 519d4e62c950043c5a81f238dfe49af6

-The :sip:ref:`~PyQt6.QtDesigner.QDesignerMemberSheetExtension` class allows you to manipulate a widget's member functions which is displayed when configuring connections using Qt Designer's mode for editing signals and slots.
+The :sip:ref:`~PyQt6.QtDesigner.QDesignerMemberSheetExtension` class allows you to manipulate a widget's member functions which is displayed when configuring connections using *Qt Designer*'s mode for editing signals and slots.

 :sip:ref:`~PyQt6.QtDesigner.QDesignerMemberSheetExtension` is a collection of functions that is typically used to query a widget's member functions, and to manipulate the member functions' appearance in *Qt Designer*'s signals and slots editing mode.
 For example: